 I’ve felt their buzz quiet over the years.
 I haven’t spent much time with them in the last five or so.
 I couldn’t say more about them, except they are still out there, plugging away.

 A quick look at their sales page tells me they’ve gone into more visual appeal in their designs.
 Every coach wants a great looking website without spending loads.
 I do like their web 2.0 style (a move to simplicity) of their sales page.
-If you have used them, I’d love to hear from you.
+If you have used them, I’d love to hear from you in the comments.

 The themes look nice, clean, minimal.
 They do boast a “drag and drop” framework, but last time I toyed with that, about three years ago, I don’t recall it making life any more amazing.
 I left them for WooThemes.